hamptonpieryc/website/content/docs/club-rules.md

 **4.9** Where a person joins the Club after 30 June, the subscription for that year shall be discounted using the following tariff

+- 1st to 31st July **50% discount**
+- 1st to 31st August **60% discount**
+- 1st to 3oth September **70% discount**
+- 1st October onwards **80% discount**

+_note this discount applies only to membership fees, other fees such as boat parking are at the full rate_

-4.10 Social members are allowed full access to the Club during periods when the Club is open for sailing and/or social activities.
+**4.10**  Social members are allowed full access to the Club during periods when the Club is open for sailing and/or social activities.
 They are allowed access to the changing rooms and common areas on the ground floor at any tme, are entitled to a Club key and are informed of the door code.
 Social members are expected to support the Club’s activities.

-**4.11** Candidates for membership are required to forward to the Honorary Secretary the specified form of application duly completed, together with one year's subscription and entrance fee.
+**4.11** Candidates for membership are required to forward to the Secretary the specified form of application duly completed, together with one year's subscription and entrance fee.
 New members shall be elected by ballot in Committee if necessary.